kfatehi/guardrc/README.md

 Please see https://github.com/guard/guard/issues/265 for more information.
 Basically you use a .guard.rb file in your home directory.
 I won't yank this from rubygems since it has so many downloads and does work.

+### Update again

+I have just used the .guard.rb however as noted, .guard.rb loads at the END of your Guardfile.
+This gem lets you load your arbitrary code anywhere, so it actually turned out to be effective for me for defining methods used later in the Guardfile (e.g. cucumber tag configurations from environment variables)

 ## Description
 Guardrc allows one to have custom Guardfile commands in a different file than the Guardfile.
 Useful for different developers with different Guardfile preferences to be able to customize without removing/ignoring the Guardfile from git entirely.